dtaht/blog-cerowrt/content/post/fq_codel_on_ath10k.md

 Vs today: 6mbits of clean throughput (4 streams going here), with less than 20ms latency.

-{{< figure src="/flent/wifi/rtt_fair_on_wifi/enormous_improvement.png" title="First ever fq_codel implementation results" >}}
+{{< figure src="/flent/wifi/rtt_fair_on_wifi/enormous_improvement.png"
+title="First ever fq_codel implementation on wifi results" >}}

-*This is the first time I have ever seen a wifi card behave sanely in over a decade* at low rates outside of experiments and simulations.
-I was so happy to see this result on a real card in real conditions, I cried.
-Every time I showed someone the graphs....
+*This is the first time I have ever seen a wifi card behave sanely in over a decade* at low rates, outside of experiments and simulations.
+I was so happy to see this result on a real card in real conditions, I got really emotional, every time I showed someone in the bufferbloat project the graphs....

 5 years of work...
 [theory](https://datatracker.ietf.org/doc/draft-ietf-aqm-codel/?include_text=1)...